Hyperlexia - what is hyperlexia - child with hyperlexia. Bright Tots - Information on child development - Autism information.

 Many have no family history of disorders, though several families were positive for autism and learning disability in the

-there may be some similarities to children with autism and/or Asperger's syndrome.
-The differentiating characteristics
+may be some similarities to children with autism and/or Asperger's syndrome.
+The differentiating characteristics appear to

-appear to center around the Hyperlexia children's ability to develop higher level language skills and the children's innate
+center around the Hyperlexia children's ability to develop higher level language skills and the children's innate desire to develop

-understood so that appropriate treatment strategies can be developed.
-In speech language therapy with these children, it
+so that appropriate treatment strategies can be developed.
+In speech language therapy with these children, it is crucial the

-is crucial the reading skill be employed as a primary means of developing language.
-Reading can also be used for
+reading skill be employed as a primary means of developing language.
+Reading can also be used for behavioral management

-often regarded as a "splinter skill" and is not exploited as a means for learning.
-It is natural for a teacher to try restating
+regarded as a "splinter skill" and is not exploited as a means for learning.
+It is natural for a teacher to try restating a direction

-a direction verbally when a child does not respond, but these children need the direction to be written so they have
+verbally when a child does not respond, but these children need the direction to be written so they have something tangible to

 Early Signs of Hyperlexia